Skip to main content

 - Separate facts from hypotheses, and cite the runbook you relied on.

-Step 4 — Add a knowledge base
+Step 4 — Add a knowledge folder to your Library

-Step 5 — Ask your first question
+Step 8 — Ask your first question, in your AI client

-Please analyze this incident: <link or ID>.
+Please use NeatContext mcp server to analyze this incident: <link or ID>.

 What should we check first, and what's the safe action?